Blotch3D/Blotch3D/README.md

 be written to override the default shader.

-All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense.
-It explains how and why you use the feature, answers frequent questions, and mentions associated concepts.
+All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense, and in "Blotch3D\_Reference\_Manual.pdf".
+The reference documentation explains how and why you use the feature, answers frequent questions, and mentions associated concepts.
 If you are using another IDE that doesn't support IntelliSense, just look at the comment directly in the